damar-wicaksono/gsa-module/README.md

   low-discrepancy sequences
 2. `qoi`: the package responsible to extract the quantity of interest from a set of csv files
-3. `sobol`: the package responsible to generate set of sobol-saltelli sampling-resampling design matrices, read the set of csv output files, and calculate the 1st-order, 2nd-order, and total-order indices
+3. `sobol`: the package responsible to generate set of Sobol'-Saltelli sampling-resampling design matrices, read the set of csv output files, and calculate the 1st-order, 2nd-order, and total-order indices
 4. `morris`: the package used to generate Morris trajectories matrix, read the set of csv output files, and calculate the elementary effects and their statistics
-5. `pearson`: the package to calculate the Person correlation from a set of csv output files.
+5. `nonparam`: the package to calculate sensitivity measures based on quantities from non-parametric statistics, such as the rank correlation coefficient or the partial rank correlation coefficient

 All of these packages as well as modules and functions within them are stiched together with the use of *driver* script.